hhursev/recipe-scrapers/README.rst

     python -m pip install recipe-scrapers

-This should produce output about the installation process, and the final line should read: ``Successfully installed recipe-scrapers-<version-number>``.
+This should produce output about the installation process, with the final line reading: ``Successfully installed recipe-scrapers-<version-number>``.

 To learn what the library can do, you can run ``python`` at the command-line to open an `interpreter session <https://docs.python.org/3/tutorial/interpreter.html>`_, and then begin typing -- and/or modifying -- the statements below (on the lines containing the ``>>>`` prompt):